tponnet/CNN-Catheter-detection/README.md

-This is a project for image classification that was available on kaggle.
+This is a project for image classification that was available on kaggle (https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification/data for the heavy data download like train images and test images, the data is about 12 Go).

 The problem here is to detect potential tubes in various positions (endotracheal, nasogastric, central venous and/or if the Swan Ganz catheter is present) and if they have a good placement (normal / borderline / abnormal).
 It is a multilabel classification problem.